 CONFIDENTIAL CLIENT CONCERNS

 The world has changed in our lifetimes.
 Our society is now riddled with men and women who financially victimize others through deception and emotional manipulation.
 These people have a name.
 They’re called Con-Artists and Grifters.
 These men and women find their victims through social media, internet dating sites, news articles, obituaries, and public records.
 They frequently target widows or the recently divorced.
 They prey upon grieving, sad, and lonely people.

-They meet their victim in social settings like upscale restaurants, lounges, country clubs, spas, or resorts.
-They are handsome or beautiful, well-dressed, intelligent, and charming.
+The Con-Artist and Grifter meet their victim at places like upscale gyms, restaurants, lounges, country clubs, resorts, or social events.
+They are handsome or beautiful, intelligent, and charming.
 They disarm others with their pleasing demeanor and sense of humor.
-The victim is flattered and enjoys their company.
+Their victim is flattered and enjoys their company.
 They may even invite them into their home.

 Con-Artists and Grifters are typically unemployed and have murky backgrounds.
 They attribute an idle lifestyle to being “new to the area,” “recently retired,” or in“transition.”
 They soon begin “borrowing” money from their victim.

 Victims are troubled by these events.
 They may seek help from police but are told, “It’s a civil matter.
 There’s nothing we can do.”
 Make no mistake, Con-Artists and Grifters are criminals.
 They defraud victims of their wealth through manipulation and false pretenses.
 They may even blackmail, threaten, or abuse victims to control them.

 If someone you know is the victim by a Con-Artist or Grifter, tell us their story.
 Working with attorneys, we help clients reclaim their their privacy and security through lawful interventions.

 Stalking is a Class B Felony in Washington State.
 Stalking is defined in RCW 9A.46.110: